 The FYLC program is a set of three linked courses which focus on issues relevant to incoming first-year freshmen students including: transitioning to college, social support, study skills, and community building.
 Using the city as their classroom, FYLCs explore topics relevant to Portland, immersing students in interdisciplinary, collaborative, handson learning.
-They embrace the mission of the College, which serves as the framework of our FYLC model through the themes: Christ-centered, urban, liberal arts, and diversity.
-The students in each FYLC course will be in at least one other Core Studies class together in the fall semester of their freshman year, as well as a thematically-linked class in the spring semester.
-Dedicated faculty, co-curricular educators, and upper-class peer mentors provide a strong framework of support and connection.
+With this context in mind, the hallmarks of the FYLCs are: 1) cultivating curiosity by approaching relevant real-world issues as co-learners and problem-solvers; 2) using the city as our classroom and teacher; 3) building community that encourages mutual academic, social, emotional, and spiritual support; and 4) connecting otherwise separated aspects of college life by intentionally bringing social, spiritual, and personal growth into the curricular learning context within the framework of the college's mission and values of being Christ-centered, urban, liberals arts, and diverse..
+The students in each FYLC course will be in at least one other Core Studies class together in the fall semester of their freshman year, as well as a thematically-linked Core Studies class in the spring semester.
+Dedicated faculty and upper-class peer mentors provide a strong framework of support and connection.
 The specific FYLC course subjects vary from year to year, based on student and faculty interest.
+Regardless of the subject area, after participating in the FYLC program students will have: